toomuchmath/kaggle_house_prices/README.md

 The work in this repository is based on a kaggle competition [House Prices: Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
-The aim of doing this project is to consolidate my knowledge of machine learning algorithms as well as to experiment with the newer models that I have recently picked up, namely Light Gradient Boosting Method and Stacking method.
+The aim of doing this project is to consolidate my knowledge of machine learning algorithms as well as to experiment with the models that I have recently picked up, namely Light Gradient Boosting method and Stacking method.

 Prior to starting, I went through some very helpful notebooks and would highly recommend anyone who